-Of course there are a ton more and each event will have unique needs, but answering these questions will help clarify exactly what the sales and marketing teams are responsible for before, during, and after the event takes place, and set them up for cohesive success.
+Of course there are many more and each event has unique needs, but answering these questions helps clarify exactly what the sales and marketing teams are responsible for before, during, and after the event takes place, and sets them up for cohesive success.

 2. Define Goals

 Now that you know what each team and individual is responsible for, it’s time to define unique goals for the event.

 All of these goals should be SMART goals — specific, measurable, achievable, relevant, and time-bound.

 That means “increasing brand awareness” is not a goal, it is simply a byproduct of crushing all of your other goals.

 - Increase website traffic